iRedlon/jparty/documentation/patch-notes.md

 ---

 ### Player UX improvements
+- The lobby now shows a QR code that players can scan to join
 - Clue selection now uses a single tap instead of double tap
 - The keyboard opens automatically when a player is selected to respond
 - All play clues now reveal the names of everyone who responded correctly instead of reading each one out one by one